Smitherman coped with texts about wife by visiting her grave

 He found comfort and love at her side once more.

-“There was irony in it,” Smitherman said Friday.
+“There was irony in it,” Smitherman said.
 “I was up there talking to Pam.
 I said ‘you see all this craziness?’”

 It got him through what otherwise would have been an unimaginably agonizing afternoon.